alexandre-mace/php-blog/README.md

 </VirtualHost>

 Moreover, you also have to adapt the 30rd line of the /src/Controller/ContactController to have the right 'smtp' protocol.
-Here is an exemple :
+Here is an example :
 $transport = (new \Swift_SmtpTransport('smtp.gmail.com', 465, 'ssl'))

 ## Theme used
 I used the clean blog theme for this project.
-You can fin the them here https://startbootstrap.com/template-overviews/clean-blog/ which is currently working with bootstrap 4.
+You can find it here https://startbootstrap.com/template-overviews/clean-blog/ which is currently working with bootstrap 4.

 ## Administration section
-The database comes with an administrator already registered. id = a password = aaaaaa
+The database comes with an administrator already registered in it. id = 'a' password = 'aaaaaa'

 The connection section is accessible at the bottom of any page.